MicahZoltu/Augur.Guide-for-IPFS/collections/_version1-english/2-market-creators/examples.md

 **Notes:** Cryptocurrency price markets are popular for Augur since the user base tends to be heavily invested in cryptocurrency in general, at least for now.
 This type of market is a kind of binary option, which is the simplest type of cryptocurrency price market to create.
 A more complicated version of this market would be a scalar one, allowing for a numerical range of values for more complex trading.

 The one key parameter in this type of market that is unique compared to the ones above is the resolution source.
 Generally, cryptocurrency prices vary dramatically across the world on different exchanges.
 There is no single default source of truth that is generally agreed upon, so you have to pick one for the market.
-Otherwise you could end up in a situation where one exchange would make the answer resolve to “Yes”, whereas another exchange might make the answer “No” - this sort of conflict would make the market resolve as [Invalid]({{ "/" | absolute_url }}/{{page.collection}}/7-glossary.html#Invalid_Outcome).
+Otherwise you could end up in a situation where one exchange would make the answer resolve to "Yes", whereas another exchange might make the answer "No" - this sort of conflict would make the market resolve as [Invalid]({{ invalid_outcome_link | relative_url }}).

 When you start to rely on only one resolution source, other problems do arise.
 For example, what if Coinmarketcap.com ceases to exist by the time your market expires?
 You could put backup resolution sources in the additional details section of the market, but then you need to clearly define when the backup source should be used - which can cause greater uncertainty itself.

 Not all resolution sources are equal either.
 You generally want to pick a resolution source that stores historical information rather than just a snapshot in time.
 Future traders and reporters need to be able to check the resolution source well *after* the event to determine what the correct answer was.
 It gets a lot harder to determine that if the snapshot has changed, which greatly increases the chances of the market resolving as Invalid.
-Tools such as web.archive.org are sometimes used to save those “snapshots” for later retrieval as evidence.
+Tools such as web.archive.org are sometimes used to save those "snapshots" for later retrieval as evidence.
 How to treat specific resolution sources is still an open topic in Augur, so greater care should be taken as there are additional risks that your market may not resolve the way you intended it to.

-For what it’s worth, coinmarketcap.com has been generally accepted as one of the best resolution source for cryptocurrency price markets, although there are others as well.
+For what it's worth, coinmarketcap.com has been generally accepted as one of the best resolution source for cryptocurrency price markets, although there are others as well.

 ### Weather